JurgenR/aioslsk/docs/source/SOULSEEK.rst

    * :ref:`PrivateRoomRevokeOperator` : with room name and user name (got this twice)
    * :ref:`PrivateRoomOperatorRevoked` : with room name
    * :ref:`RoomList`
-   * :ref:`PrivateRoomUsers` : for all private rooms we are part of
+   * :ref:`PrivateRoomMembers` : for all private rooms we are part of
    * :ref:`PrivateRoomOperators` : for all private rooms we are part of